mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/intervals/index.md

     "coldstart_azure_scatter"
     "Cold and warm latency as a function of the interval between two subsequent requests" >}}

-There is a distinct borderline visible.
-Clearly, **an idle instance lives for 20 minutes and then gets recycled**.
+**An idle instance lives not londer 22 minutes and then gets recycled**.
+Some cold starts happen earlier than 20 minutes, so this behavior seems less deterministic than it used to be in the past.

-All requests after 20 minutes of idling hit a cold start.
-A warm instance handles all requests within 20 minutes.

 Here is a formal visualization of the same data.
 It plots the probability of a cold start (Y-axis) by the interval between two subsequent requests (X-axis):